laravel/docs/localization.md

 If the specified translation string does not exist, the `__` function will return the translation string key.
 So, using the example above, the `__` function would return `messages.welcome` if the translation string does not exist.

+### Get the translation in controller

+To get the translation in controller you need import Lang:

+    //Import Lang previously;
+    use Lang;

+Call to the get method with the translation key:

+    Lang::get('messages.welcome');

 <a name="replacing-parameters-in-translation-strings"></a>
 ### Replacing Parameters In Translation Strings